getodk/docs/docs-tech-guide.rst

 Choose a specific, deliverable task to work on.
 This should be an `active issue from our issue tracker on GitHub <https://github.com/opendatakit/docs/issues>`_.

 Create a new branch in which you will work on this specific issue.
 The branch name should briefly describe what you are doing.
-For example, the original author of this contributor guide worked in a branch he called ``contributing``.
+For example, the original author of this contributor guide worked in a branch called ``contributing``.
 Also, make sure that all the branches are derived from the ``master`` branch to avoid intermixing of commits.

 .. code-block:: console